-Summer is corn picking time and I can’t think of a better way to enjoy the bounty more than in a Corn Maque Choux!
+Summer is corn-picking time, and I can't think of a better way to enjoy the bounty than in a Corn Maque Choux!
 (That's pronounced "mock-shoe".)
 It's a simple and delicious Cajun dish of smothered corn cooked in a medley of onions, tomatoes, bell peppers, and garlic.

 No one is quite sure of the definition of Maque Choux, although choux does translate into the word cabbage.
 According to this article in the Shreveport Times, the dish may have contained cabbage.
-The article also says that the origin of the dish is believed to have come about from the Cajan’s acquaintance with the American Indians in the southern Louisiana region.
+The article also says that the origin of the dish is believed to have come from the cuisines of plantation slaves and the American Indians.

-The blend of cultures and all of its diversities is what makes that area so beautifully fascinating.
+The blend of cultures all over Louisiana, with all of its diversities, is what makes the state so beautifully fascinating.

-When making this Maque Choux using fresh corn off the cob is best, but frozen whole cut corn is a good substitue.
+When making this Maque Choux using fresh corn off the cob is best, but frozen whole-cut corn is a good substitute.

 After cutting the whole corn from the cob, turn your knife over and scrape the milk from the cob.
 It will add flavor and texture to the corn.